 Realistic lead times are essential to accurately determine inventory levels.
 In Lanza, there are three ways to determine what lead time to use in calculations:

-* when reliable: with the setting ‘Actual’-lead times, the historical lead times are only used when they are considered reliable.
-What is considered reliable is dependent on .
-The exact numbers are configurable in the global settings, the default values are a maximum coefficient of variation of 1 and a minimum number of deliveries of 3.
-If the lead times for a certain part do not comply with these restrictions, the default lead time is used.
+* when reliable: with the setting ‘Actual’, the historical lead times are only used when they are considered reliable.
+This depends on the lead time deviation compared to the average lead time, and the number of deliveries.
+These parameters can be set in the global settings.
+If the lead times for a certain part do not comply with these conditions, the default lead time is used.

 On top of the lead time from the supplier, it is important to consider any internal processing time that is necessary to acquire new parts.
-In Lanza, these are split up into internal processing time (e.g., the time to receive goods in the warehouse) and review period (e.g., the time to convert a order trigger into a purchase order).
+In Lanza, these are split up into internal processing time (i.e. the time to promote a purchase requisition into a purchase order and the time to receive goods in the warehouse) and review period (i.e. the interval that is used to replenish, e.g. once a week)

 For repairable parts, Lanza also accounts for the difference between new-buy purchase and repair lead times.
 For more information, see Repairables.